Human blood group and classification of ABO system

-When blood from one person transfer to another person then donors blood should be matches with acceptor blood otherwise there is mismatching between to cause death.
+When blood from one person transfers to another person then donors blood should be matched with acceptor blood otherwise there is mismatching between to cause death.

-RBC membrane several class of antigen are present in which two most important types are...
+RBC membrane, several class of antigen is present in which two most important types are…

 In ABO system cell membrane of RBC contain antigen called

 Agglutinogen.
-There are two type of Agglutinogen present in human blood A and B and these are divided into four groups.
+There is two type of Agglutinogen present in human blood A and B and these are divided into four groups.

 - Blood group O